Zip Around Old San Juan on a Segway

 You can call them at 787.598.9455 for more information or to make a reservation.

-You can get more information on their website www.SegwayToursPR.com
+You can get more information or make reservations online on their website www.SegwayToursPR.com

 Segway Tours of Puerto Rico is located in Old San Juan on Pier 2, just to the left of the Ferry Terminal (when facing the water).
 There’s an ice cream shop on the corner by their place.
 You’ll see the signs.